-In a courtroom, the Court may prohibit wearing or displaying clothing, tattoos, or other items that reasonably could be considered to intimidate witnesses or others present or undermine the integrity of the judicial process. - Persons who are not dressed in proper attire, as determined by the judicial officer, will be required to either remove or adjust the inappropriate clothing or to leave the courthouse and return at the date and time specified by the court.
-As determined by the judicial officer, any person in improper attire will be asked to either remove or adjust the inappropriate clothing or leave the courthouse and return at the date and time specified by the Court. - C. No one may disturb create any disturbance in the courtroom while the Court is in session. - D. All persons in a courtroom must turn off all cell phones and electronic devices and store them out of plain view. - Eating, drinking, smoking, gum chewing gum and using tobacco products are prohibited in any all courtrooms.
-Water may be provided at counsel table for the benefit of those participants during court proceedings including jurors, witnesses, counsel and litigants.
-The Court may provide water at the counsel table for those participating in the session, which includes jurors, witnesses, counsel, and litigants

-F. Communication with inmates is prohibited.
+- A. In a courtroom, the Court may prohibit wearing or displaying clothing, tattoos, or other items that reasonably could be considered to intimidate witnesses or others present or undermine the integrity of the judicial process. - B. As determined by the judicial officer, any person in improper attire will be asked to either remove or adjust the inappropriate clothing or leave the courthouse and return at the date and time specified by the Court. - C. No one may disturb the courtroom while the Court is in session. - D. All persons in a courtroom must turn off all cell phones and electronic devices and store them out of plain view. - E. Eating, drinking, chewing gum and using tobacco products are prohibited in all courtrooms.
+The Court may provide water at the counsel table for those participating in the session, which includes jurors, witnesses, counsel, and litigants. - F. Communication with inmates is prohibited.